rust-stuco/lectures/week12/slides.md

 Sometimes, we might need to interact with code from another language.

 * Rust has the keyword `extern` that facilitates the use of a _Foreign Function Interface (FFI)_
-* Since other languages will not have Rust's safety guarantees, we will have no idea if they are safe to call or not!
+* Since other languages do not have Rust's safety guarantees, we have no idea if they are safe to call or not!

 ---